 - Are your developers finding it hard to manage a centralized code base?

-- Is your team aware of how the dependencies are maintained between the Microservices?
+- Is your team aware of the dependencies between the Microservices?

-- Is your team well equipped to keep threats and vulnerabilities in check?
+- Is your team capable of keeping threats and vulnerabilities in check?

 Once you have answers to the above questions then you will have a good idea whether this is your cup of tea.

-If you notice your developers are putting a lot of effort into coding, that might be a sign to opt for Microservice architecture.
+If you notice your developers are putting in a lot of time & effort into coding, that might be a sign to opt for Microservice architecture.

 Few more signs are: